SSaquif/linux-cli-notes/readme.md

 Ubunt has `apt` which is short for `advanced package tools`

-The package manger has access to all packages through a package database on our machine. `apt list` will show our machine's package database.
+The package manger has access to all packages through a package database (ie the local 'apt' package cache) on our machine. `apt list` will show our machine's package database.

 Very Frequently this pacakge db is outdated (or perhaps cleared and keeps the list of installed packages only).
 For this reason installing software using `apt` is a `2 step process`.
 Otherwise installation might fail